triggerspreventiontracking

 5. Medications taken and their effectiveness

 Most people need 6–8 weeks of consistent tracking to identify reliable patterns.
+The key word is consistent.
+Sporadic logging rarely surfaces the patterns that matter.

 Calma makes trigger tracking effortless with its intelligent logging system.
-Log migraines as they happen and the app surfaces patterns across your data automatically—including weather correlations you'd never spot manually.
+Log migraines as they happen and the app surfaces patterns across your data automatically, including weather correlations you'd never spot manually.

-Key Features:
+Key Features

 • Quick logging with customizable symptoms